 It is a reversible treatment that uses a small device to send electrical impulses to nerves located in the lower back (above the tailbone).

-The stimulation can often end or reduce certain bladder-control problems in some people.
+The stimulation can often end or reduce certain bladder and bowel-control problems in some people.

 Which patients typically receive this treatment?

 We use this therapy to treat an overactive bladder with or without urine leakage and bladder-emptying problems.
 We may recommend this therapy if conservative treatments, such as drug therapy, have not helped you.
 Before we recommend this therapy, you may need to go through a trial of medications and behavioral, physical therapy.